 BR - Your guitar playing style, although naturally evolving and progressing through the years, has always had (and still does) a very distinctive atmospheric element to it, that ability of telling stories in a song not necessarily through the lyrics but through the intensity of your guitar sound.
 As a young boy learning to play guitar, were you inspired by any fellow guitar player in particular or did you develop your own style naturally?

 GL - I think it was a real combination of things that led to my playing style and its various influences.
 I learned to play guitar in a simple way.
 Initially, I learned folk songs and then, with my dad, I made an electric guitar and I started to learn electric guitar.
-One of friends would show me the riff to Stairway To Heaven or whatever it was and, whether he played it correctly or not, it was like you were starting to collect all these little pieces of the heritage of the electric guitar.
+One of my friends would show me the riff to Stairway To Heaven or whatever it was and, whether he played it correctly or not, it was like you were starting to collect all these little pieces of the heritage of the electric guitar.
 But I also studied classical guitar and I also worked in a recording studio, at one time.
 I was fascinated with recording.
 I think that, where all the pieces came together was when I moved to New York and I found myself in a sea of guitar players.
 I found that I needed to make my own style and figure out what i was good at and what I was not good at.
 I think that my style is an odd combination of Folk guitar, Rock guitar, Classical guitar and then this kind of idea about the production element of recording and the way that you can kind of create spaces and atmospheres and, as you said, being able to tell stories or open up emotional spaces in the music, with the sound of the guitar.
 I think that the guitar is a great instrument to use as the base for soundscapes, because it has got a lot of personality and a lot of overtone to it.
 So, you know, in a strange way, I think that the style that I have ended up with, it is this combination of elements, which is not your straight forward Rock'N'Roll guitar or a more traditional style of playing but something that has kind of developed naturally.

 BR - Among all the famous music artists you have worked with, through the years, I feel personally that your fabulous playing style suites perfectly the concept of musical escapism that people like Laurie Anderson, David Bowie and Rufus Wainwright have, among all.
 May I ask you to define, in only one word, what each of the artists mean to you on a personal level and the kind of impact they gave to your musical formation?